X3NNY/watermark/README.md

     Add a watermark `Hello` to every file in the directory `./`

-    Attention, it will not add a watermark to the files in the sub-directory, if u want, plz use option `-d` or `--depth` to specify the traversal depth.
+    Attention, it won't add a watermark to the files in the sub-directory, if u want, plz use option `-d` or `--depth` to specify the traversal depth.

 * `python watermark.py Hello -p ./a -o ./b`